|Korea University Korean Language and Culture Center (KLCC) (고려대학교 한국어문화교육센터)|

 -This program is for adult learners who wish to learn the Korean language and culture intensively in a short time period.

 *Special Program for Japanses Students

--This is for Japanese and Korean-Japanese with a high school diploma, offering A short-term intensive language and culture course.
+-This is for Japanese and Korean-Japanese students with a high school diploma, offering a short-term intensive language and culture course.

 To find more about the programs, visit the official website.

 |Send Application Form, Documents and Tuition >> Admissions Letter Issued>> Visa Documents (inquire at local Korean embassy or consulate office) >> Apply for visa >> Visa issued|